Skip to content

 APIPay per token

-For the full breakdown of every plan, see our how much Claude costs guide.
+For the full breakdown of every plan, see our how much Claude costs guide, and confirm the live figures on the official Claude pricing page.

 Frequently Asked Questions